logjuicer/logjuicer/doc/adr/0002-architecture-service.md

 ### Create tracking issue

-When the anomalies reported are unrelated to the build, for example when it's a infra failure, they can be uploaded to the logreduce-service so that a tracking issue is created.
+When the anomalies reported are unrelated to the build, for example when it's a infra failure, they can be uploaded to the logjuicer-service so that a tracking issue is created.
 The recipient may be able to annotate the report with a title:

 ```haskell